How is the US-China trade war affecting gambling

 Analysts and gambling specialists alike attribute the fact that most of the gross revenue comes from the US brands to the economic slowdown in mainland China and the ongoing protests.
 Also, stricter regulations imposed by the DICJ bearer do not help the matter.
 The managing Partner at IGamix Management and Consulting, Ben Lee, speculates that this trend will sadly continue well into the future unless some prompt and direct measures are taken by the President of the US.

-Coyote Crash online pokies review
+Jungle Rumble online pokies review

 Read more